webhintio/hint/.github/CONTRIBUTING.md

 ## Commit messages

-Commit messages should look similar to the following structure:
+Commit messages should have the following structure:

 ```text
 Capitalized, short (50 characters or less) summary